-The following information was shared with the residents and businesses during the consultation period:
+The following information was shared with the local community, including residents and businesses, as part of the consultation period:

-- The Compound will support the construction works in the area including the northern roadworks, piling activities, major excavations and project finishing works. - There may be impacts as Spark operates the Compound.

-The Compound will contain amenities and facilities required for employees at the Compound, as well as an office, pathways, hardstands for sheds and parking, laydown and storage areas, a car park and waste and recycling facilities.

-Work activities have been located to avoid impacts where possible.
-However, there may still be impacts such as dust, noise, vegetation removal, lights at night, light vehicles and trucks in the area when we start work.

-Spark will implement mitigations such as hoardings, light shields, concrete /asphalt / sealed areas to control the impacts as far as practicable

-The impacts for the Construction Works outside the Compound will be managed through a WEMP.
+- The compound will support the construction works in the area including the northern roadworks, piling activities, major excavations, and project finishing works. - There may be impacts as Spark operates the compound. - The compound will contain amenities and facilities required for employees at the Bulleen site, as well as an office, pathways, hardstands for sheds and parking, laydown and storage areas, a car park and waste and recycling facilities. - Work activities have been located to avoid impacts where possible.
+However, there may still be impacts such as dust, noise, vegetation removal, lights at night, light vehicles, and trucks in the area when we start work. - Spark will implement mitigations such as hoardings, light shields, concrete / asphalt / sealed areas to control the impacts as far as practicable. - The impacts for the Construction Works outside the compound will be managed through a WEMP.

-In addition to consultation with residents and businesses, the following key stakeholders will be advised of plans for the Compound in regular meetings:
+In addition to consultation with residents and businesses, the following key stakeholders will be advised of plans for the construction compound in regular meetings:

-- Banyule City Council
+- Manningham City Council

+- City of Boroondara

 - Melbourne Water

-- Department of Defence

 - Department of Transport

 - Community Liaison Groups

-- Business Liaison Groups.
+- Business Liaison Groups / BIZ Group

-- Wurundjeri Woi-wurung Cultural Heritage Aboriginal Corporation
+- Veneto Club

+- Trinity Grammar

+- Marcellin College

+- Carey Grammar